 Meseret with her 8 month old daughter Birtukan Teklu at Dib Bahr Health Center in Amhara, Ethiopia.
 (Photo: Eugene Ikua/Concern Worldwide)

 Since November 2020, Ethiopia has faced regional conflict beginning in the Tigray region and, later, in Amhara.
-As of early 2024, the UN estimates that 28.6 million people across the country require humanitarian assistance (this includes the entire country and for all humanitarian issues, including violence).
+As of early 2024 (most recent data), the UN estimates that 28.6 million people across the country require humanitarian assistance, with many affected by regional violence.
 A peace deal was signed in Tigray in November 2022, but the recovery efforts there continue, while needs remain high in Amhara.

 6 & 7.
 The Sahel (including Burkina Faso & Niger)